-Apart from economic advantages, Abu Dhabi offers a nonpareil lifestyle quality and has gained great success in transforming itself into a vivacious metropolis in a short space of time.
-With industry leading infrastructure and most significantly, the financial benefits for businesses, have made Abu Dhabi the perfect location for expatriates.
+Apart from economic advantages, Abu Dhabi offers a nonpareil lifestyle quality and has had great success in transforming itself into a vivacious metropolis in a short space of time.
+Industry leading infrastructure and most significantly, the financial benefits for businesses, have made Abu Dhabi the perfect location for expatriates.

 Our business setup consultants in Abu Dhabi have the professional expertise and experience in setting up the various legal commercial entities in the UAE including, Joint Ventures, Limited Liability Companies (LLC), Establishments, Foreign Branches, Rep Offices and Free Zone companies.

 Limited Liability Companies (LLC) are one of the most common types of corporate commercial entities that entrepreneurs and corporations can establish in the UAE.
 With a quick and easy process, and a broad range of business incentives, LLCs are widely preferred by entrepreneurs and corporations that want to penetrate the UAE market and establish a solid footing in the Middle East region.
 Read more

 Setting up a Branch Office of a foreign company in Abu Dhabi is easy and an attractive prospect for clients, in that it can be 100% foreign owned, provided a local National Service Agent (NSA) or Local Service Agent (LSA) - like PRO Partner Group - is appointed.
 A Branch Office is an extension of a foreign parent company registered outside of the UAE, it is a full-fledged business, permitted to perform contracts or conduct other activities as specified in its licence.
 A Foreign Branch Office may only be engaged in activities similar to those of its parent company.
 Read more